goatslacker/Snake/README.md

-# Snake: a Javascript ORM #
+# Snake: asynchronous Javascript ORM & DBAL #

-Snake is English for Orm in Swedish.
-Snake is inspired by Propel & Criteria.
+- Snake is English for Orm in Swedish.

-Snake is in Alpha stage right now so it should not be used for production applications.
+- Snake is in Alpha stage right now so it should not be used for production applications.

-Would love some help and/or ideas on this project!
+- Would love some help and/or ideas on this project!
 If you want to contribute just fork the project.